 Google would calculate this ‘vote for your brand’ into your overall authority and see it as a true endorsement from a site that is also interested in the topic.
 And this does wonders for your topical relevance.

 This is why, when you are considering link building, you need to look beyond simply getting sites with a lot of traffic or a high domain authority.
 Yes, these factors are important, but as we have seen above, Google values topical relevance above the strength of the site.

 The links that you get are vital to the success of your website in establishing your topical relevance.

 Building topical authority should be an integral part of your SEO strategy for 2021.
 It helps establish a positive reputation for your business with both search engines and searchers.

 Although topical authority doesn’t always correlate to a guaranteed increase in page and domain rankings, accompanied with powerful link building strategies and targeted campaigns – you’ll be well on your way.

 And that’s exactly where Hive19 can help.
-We are a link building company that specialises in the highest quality and, crucially, the most relevant, natural links.
+We are an authority building company that specialises in the highest quality and, crucially, the most relevant, natural links.

 We make topical relevance one of the most important factors when we earn links for our clients, and we can do the same for you.

 We can even write the fantastic on-page content that can make your website considered an authority in the first place – if you’re interested in learning more, get in touch with us today and we can talk through how we can provide exceptional authority management.